 Wood chip pile, with view of the Shard in background.

-Memorials about to be removed, to be crushed or dumped, Who knows.
+Memorials about to be removed, to be crushed or dumped,

 Original plans shown to the public showed only six Commonwealth War Graves Commission WW1 graves.

 The truth is riginal plans showing 46 Commonwealth War Graves Commission WW1 graves.